DmitryFillo/berserker_resolver/README.rst

 Motivation
 ==========

 DNS servers can provide load balancing of many types.
-It can be simple round-robin record ordering or another logic that depends on the implementation of a particular DNS server.
-See `RFC 1794
-<https://tools.ietf.org/html/rfc1794>`_ to understand the capabilities and flexibility of the DNS protocol.
-As a result, it is possible that when the ordinary resolver is not able to get all IP addresses, e.g. DNS server can return small sets of IP addresses (or even only one IP) with low TTL per request.
-Number and presence of addresses may vary depending on the load of servers or randomly.
-Important to note that this information can be cached by other DNS servers and can be returned in different form.
-The full resolving problem arises when you want to resolve many domains with sufficient accuracy which useful for blocking network purposes, e.g. websites filtering, parental controls, etc.
+It can be simple round-robin or another algorithm that depends on the implementation of a particular DNS server.
+See `RFC 1794 <https://tools.ietf.org/html/rfc1794>`_ to understand the capabilities and flexibility of the DNS protocol.
+As a result, it is possible that when the ordinary resolver is not able to get *all* IP addresses, e.g. DNS server can return small sets of IP addresses (or even only one IP) with low TTL per request.
+Number and presence of addresses may vary depending on the load of servers.
+Important to note that this information can be cached by other DNS servers and can be distorted.
+Getting all IP addresses problem arises when you want to resolve many domains with sufficient accuracy which useful for blocking network purposes, e.g. websites filtering, parental controls, etc.

-Let's try to make a couple of resolve probes for www.twitter.com via Google Public DNS.
+Let's try to make a couple probes for www.twitter.com via Google Public DNS.

 .. code:: bash